Skip to content

 A physical barrier like chicken wire is the most effective, while scent repellents need reapplication.
 Planting squirrel-unpalatable plants offers a long-term solution.

-What smell do squirrels hate?
+What smell squirrels hate?

 Capsaicin (hot peppers) is a top squirrel-repellent scent.
 Other strong odors like garlic, vinegar, and citrus oils also deter them.
 Predator urine like fox or coyote is particularly effective.